 After a business establishes the types of data it needs to have in its CRM, it must devise ways of keeping it organized through effective IT management.
 The method you choose for organizing your data will determine the quality of your reporting and how your team operates.
-Usually, the ideal CRM data structure will depend on the needs of a business.
+Usually, the ideal CRM data structure will depend on the needs of a business and the CRM KPIs.
 Some of the common CRM data structures include:

 Lifecycle data refers to a type of data structure that depends on sales readiness to categorize the leads.
 A business determines where its leads are in its sales funnel.
 For example, a user who has just signed up for an email newsletter is a prospect.
 On the other hand, an “evangelist” refers to a long-term client who has given you many referrals.
 Every stage of a business’s sales life cycle needs different forms of marketing.
 The evangelist would need to be given incentives from time to time for giving the business new business through referrals.
 However, the prospect will not find Call-to-Actions like “buy now” in their emails very soon.
 Map your DMU for a complete picture.

 CRM data is also effective at helping you track your leads’ status.
 The lead status structure provides a business with a more granular view of their clients and the sales interactions it has with them.
 A business can mark the leads as either new, in progress, open, open deal, unqualified, bad timing, connected, etc. A business can also record the dates and times that it tried to reach its leads or altered their lead status.
 This allows the sales team members to easily pick up from where another sales team member left off.